XPEHO/xpeapp_backend/README.md

 You also need to have a `.env` file in the root directory of the project.
 You can copy the `.env.example` file and rename it to `.env`.

-You need 0001_dump.sql and init.sql for the first data intialization.
-To do this, you need to contact the administrator.
+You need `0001_dump.sql` and `init.sql` for the first data initialization.
+To do this, refer to an administrator.

-## Running the project
+## Run the project on local mode

+Make sure to define **FORCE_SSL_ADMIN** to false in the _wordpress_ service of the `docker-compose.yml`.
+Make this prevent the automatic redirection to https when you use the backend admin panel.

 Now, you can run the following commands to start the project (you need to be in the root directory of the project):